srmppn/HappyDorm/README.md

 # HappyDorm
 Happy dorm application for managing dorm or apartment.
-I build this application based on DDD concept for learning purpose.
+This application based on Event-driven architecture using CQRS with Event-sourcing and also apply Domain-driven design concept.

 ### Tech stack:
 - **Axonframework**